lostjared/img2mov/README.md

 Note: if your CPU has more than one core use -j with number of cores will speed up compilation.
 Example if your CPU has 8 cores

 	$ make -j8

+Or to compile with CMake use:

+	$ mkdir build && cd build

+	$ cmake ..

+	$ make -j8

+	$ sudo make install

 to use program